rbowsley/lamplighthelp/source/14-6-0_Linked_Case_Reports.markdown

 ![{{Linked Case}} {{Report}} Filters](13.6.0a.png)

-- Most of the filters are the same as for other reports (see [14.1.1 {{Report}} Filters](/help/index/p/14.1.1)).
-- At the bottom you have specific filters for your {{linked case}} report for {{referral}} success and direction.
+Most of the filters are the same as for other reports (see [14.1.1 {{Report}} Filters](/help/index/p/14.1.1)).
+At the bottom you have specific filters for {{linked case}} fields.
 These are custom fields and will be different for each organisation.
 In our system they are '{{Linked Case}} type', 'Level of support' and 'On completion'.
 What you see here will reflect your organisation's processes.

-- If you do not choose anything from these fields, then your {{report}} will return all information.
+If you do not choose anything from these fields, then your {{report}} will return all information.
 It is only when you pick an option that {{Lamplight}} filters the information it returns.

 ### {{Report}} Presentation